 Understanding the Human Body: An Exploration of Anatomy

+Have you ever wondered how your body does all the things that it does?
 Our bodies contain 206 bones and over 600 muscles, all coordinated by a central computer called the brain.
-In this course, you will learn how your body’s components work as one, to keep you going everyday.
+In this course, you will learn how your body’s components work as one to keep you going every day.